corinnekimball/corinnekimball/README.md

-👋 Aloha, I’m Corinne
-🌱 A Tech Project Manager pursuing a shift into video game production
+👋 Aloha, I’m Corinne, a Tech Project Manager pursuing a shift into video game production

 <!---
 corinnekimball/corinnekimball is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.